ericrogler/Green-Book/Z004a_Management_Scaling_Growth.md

 This chapter covers organizational structures and how businesses may bring on new people and shuffle around internal employees to meet the needs of a company.

 According to Tony Fadell in his book *Build* from 2022, there are multiple breakpoints for organizations at around 15 people, 40-50 people, 120-140 people, and 350-400 people.
+These breakpoints aren't limited either; the next chapter showcases similar breakpoints in a different application.
 I'm going to use these values as my own breakpoints and attempt to illustrate *why* they are these values.
 - There's also mathematical formulae to help determine these values.
-See the Graicunas reference and paper links in the "Short Answer" section above as examples.
+See the Graicunas reference and paper links in the "Short Answer" section above for formulaic examples.

 Organizations in both public and private sectors don't fare well past these limits without appropriate planning.
 This planning includes, but is not limited to, communication methods, role designation and duties, and layers of management.

-**If an organization cannot properly scale and adapt, it eventually dies.**

-You also should avoid limiting personnel as people may leave the organization and shift roles or the organization may experience growth beyond those limits.
+You should avoid limiting personnel as people may leave the organization and shift roles or the organization may experience growth beyond those limits.

 ### **How does this relate to Teaching/Instruction?**